 ON THIS PAGE: You will read about the scientific research being done now to learn more about nasal cavity and paranasal sinus cancer and how to treat them.
-To see other pages, use the menu.
+Use the menu to see other pages.

 Combined therapies.
 Most research for head and neck cancer focuses on combining different types of treatments to improve treatment effectiveness and the patient’s quality of life.